transcranial/jupyter-themer/README.md

-# jupyter-notebook-css
+# jupyter-themer

-CSS themes for Jupyter notebooks
+Apply custom CSS styling to your jupyter notebooks.

-## Installation
+### Installation

 Run the installation script with the theme (folder) name as the argument: